 I have always been a sucker for hard-science based science-fiction works like 2001: A Space Odyssey (1968), 2010 (1984), Mission to Mars, Gravity and Interstellar (2014), even a fact-based work like Apollo 13 (1995).
 The Martian is a film that feels like Andrew Weir had the time of his life sitting down with his slide rule and figuring out ingenious ways to hack Pathfinder, work out how many days someone could survive on supplies, calculate orbital velocities and docking trajectories and so on.
 In the oft-quoted line from the film, Matt Damon says he is going to science the shit out of it and that it precisely what the film proceeds to do with us.
 Your feeling is as though the production crew had researched the details down to the nth degree and the results show on screen.
 It is rare to see this sort of thing portrayed in a big Hollywood film The Martian is a film where all of the triumphs on screen come not from brawn and muscle but from simple human ingenuity and a reliance on a knowledge of good science (and moreover, made digestible for a mass audience).

 The accuracy of the science has been quibbled by other more knowledgeable about such matters than I there is an excellent article on the subject from Mika McKinnon The Science of The Martian: The Good, The Bad and the Fascinating.
 The two major quibbles I picked up on are that there is no lower gravity on Mars Mars gravity is about 38% of what it is on Earth.
 If you consider that gravity on the Moon is 16% of Earth, leading to the famous moon walk effect, then the gravitic effect of being on the surface of Mars would surely be closer to the Moon than Earth standard.
 The film portrays the Ares crew in zero gravity so it is odd that they chose to show Matt Damon moving around on Mars as normal.
 The other aspect is that Mars is a much smaller planet than Earth the second smallest in the Solar System where its total area would only amount to all of the land surface on Earth crammed together minus the oceans, while it has an atmosphere that is about 100 times less dense than Earth.
-On flat land on the Earth, you usually get the effect of the horizon fading off into a hazy distance because of atmospheric density refracting the light, whereas on Mars, with less atmosphere and a smaller planet, the horizon would appear to be much closer to us than it would terrestrially and the view clearer and not as clouded by atmospheric density.
+On flat land on the Earth, you usually get the effect of the horizon fading off into a hazy distance because of atmospheric density refracting the light (which is called Rayleigh Scattering), whereas on Mars, with less atmosphere and a smaller planet, the horizon would appear to be much closer to us than it would terrestrially and the view clearer and not as clouded by atmospheric density.

 All of that aside, The Martian works magnificently.
 The dramatics of the film are pitched as a series of enormous emotional rollercoasters Matt Damon getting the Pathfinder going and the tentative attempts to communicate; his attempts to chemically manufacture water; the crew of the Ares and their decision to go back and the maths of the slingshot; the eventual docking and Matt Damon getting to do his Iron Man scene, plus a good many others.
 It comes with big pits and troughs of triumph and despondence, all balanced with much audience-pleasing humour, and Ridley Scott rides them like the consummate pro he has been for 35+ years.